nginxinc/nginx-ingress-workshops/Plus/labs/LabGuide.md

 <br/>

 The Hands-On Lab Exercises are designed to build upon each other, adding additional services and features as you progress through them.  `It is important to complete the lab exercises in sequential order.`

-By the end of this Workshop, you will have a working, operational Nginx Plus Ingress Controller, with the skills to deploy and operate one for your Digital Enterprise Kubernetes projects.
+By the end of this Workshop, you will have a working, operational Nginx Plus Ingress Controller, with the skills to deploy and operate one for your Modern Application Kubernetes projects.

 <br/>